gvwilson/thirdbit/fiction/in-heck/outline.md

   - How do they escape from Central?
   - Finale: the recharging posts light up to signal the Makers' return

+## Plot

-### Chapter 1: Neighbors
+### Chapter 1: Mail

-- Maddy is waiting on mail (that doesn't arrive)
+- Maddy is waiting on mail
-- Dockety brings the twins to town
-- Mama Tumbly runs after Able and gives it a hastily written note
+- Exchange between Mayor Lupus and Miz Tumbly shows tension in Rusty Bridge over the bots
+- Parallel by tension between Gumption and Maddy
+- Dockety and Crusher bring in Bluster and Bravo
+- Cliffhanger: regulators arrive

 ### Chapter 2: The Regulators

-- The Regulators arrive a couple of days later
+- The four Regulators arrive
+- Special Leaf's warning
-  - Gumption shows up breathless at Maddy's house to announce their arrival
+- Conversation at Special Leaf's house
-  - They assume it's about Sindy, but it's about the twins
-- Scene at the school

 ### Chapter 3